Social Housing Speed Read – Recap: Energy Performance Certificates

 Low rental accommodation (i.e. accommodation which is provided by a private registered provider of social housing and is offered at a rent which is deemed to be below the market rent) is not subject to the MEES Regulations.

-Most of the properties which are let by registered providers (i.e. secure tenancies under the Housing Act 1985) do not fall within the scope of the MEES Regulations.
-It is noted however, that if a registered provider grants a tenancy at market rent through a subsidiary or a group company (that is not a registered provider) this will be subject to the MEES Regulations.
+Most of the properties let by registered providers will not fall within the scope of the MEES Regulations; however properties let at market rent whether directly or through a subsidiary or a group company will be subject to the MEES Regulations.

 Regardless of whether the MEES Regulations apply, there are several benefits in improving the energy efficiency ratings of rented accommodation.
 Research found that improving the energy efficiency of a property may in turn, reduce rental arrears.
 Further, homes which are more efficient are typically void for shorter periods of time than those which are less efficient.